Gifts from a darkness Retreat

 Here are the different intuitive categories.

 Claircognizance is when you just know something.
-There may or may not be guiding factors like signs.
+This may feel like you just know it from nowhere, or there may be guiding factors like signs.
+"I just knew he was the one."
+"I just knew I had to go."

 Clairaudience is hearing.
 "Go left," you may hear.
 "Say hello to the man in red," "Stop," or "Don't."
-These may come in bite-sized, or lengthy communication.
-Sometimes you may not even like to follow these directions, but you know that following them does make life better.
+These may come in bite-sized, bits or in lengthy communication.
+Sometimes you may not even like to follow these directions because they don't always make sense, but you know that following them does make life better.

-Clairsentience often shows up as a gut feeling, though it can show up as other sensations in the body as well.... often goosebumps or a sense of contraction or expansion in the heart area.
-Often these people can be told, "You're too sensitive."
-Nope.
+Clairsentience often shows up as a gut feeling, though it can show up as other sensations in the body as well.... often goosebumps is an indication of clairsentience.
+When you feel a sense of contraction or expansion in the heart area on making decisions, it would fall under this category.
+If you're dominant in clairsentience, you may have been told , "You're too sensitive."
+No you're not.
 You have clairsentience.

-Note: getting information from dreams could be considered yet another category.
+Note: as mentioned above, getting information from dreams could be considered yet another category.

 No intuitive sense is better than the others.

-The challenge is when we try to make intuition be just one thing!
+The challenge is when we try to make intuition be one best way!
+Often we want what we don't have.
+"They" are intuitive because they see.
+Or know.

 Join us in Clearing the Blocks to Your Intuition